How to get rid of head lice – DW – 07/12/2024

 "Maximum efficiency, minimum effort," said Melero.
 "But it also helps that [kids] have much closer contact with each other [than adults], putting their heads together at school or while playing."

-Yael Adler, a dermatologist in Berlin, said that girls, who often have longer hair than boys, are more likely to get them.
-"Lice have it easier, moving from one strand to the other [when hair] is long," said Adler.
+Yael Adler, a dermatologist in Berlin, said girls, who often have longer hair than boys, were more likely to get them.
+"Lice have it easier, moving from one strand to the other [when hair] is long," Adler said.

-Similarly, in families it is often the mothers who get lice from their kids, not the fathers.
+Similarly, in families it is often the mothers who get lice from their kids.

-"[Mothers] are usually the ones who delouse their children and often have long hair," said Melero.
+"[Mothers] are usually the ones who delouse their children and often have long hair," Melero said.

 But that can be true for anyone — of any gender — with long hair, who helps children with lice.